NEWS: HSBC Fraser River Sturgeon Education Program will inspire more than 28,000 students by 2016!

-The Fraser River Sturgeon Conservation Society (FRSCS) is delighted to announce that HSBC Bank Canada has renewed support and expanded its commitment to the FRSCS’ HSBC Fraser River Sturgeon Education Program with a $150,000 donation.
+The Fraser River Sturgeon Conservation Society (FRSCS) is delighted to announce that HSBC Bank Canada has once again renewed support and expanded its commitment to the FRSCS’ HSBC Fraser River Sturgeon Education Program with a $50,000 donation in 2015-16.

 The program, delivered to elementary and secondary students and First Nations’ communities, uses the iconic white sturgeon to teach and illustrate the rationale for environmental and ecological conservation in Canada as well as leadership and resource management.
 The additional support from HSBC Bank Canada will allow FRSCS to continue to grow the program in BC, and expand into several classrooms in the Greater Toronto Area.

 In its 10 year history, the HSBC Fraser River Sturgeon Education Program has been taught by over 1000 teachers from 900 different schools to over 28,000 students in Grades 4 through 7, as well as secondary school students.
 The program is offered to schools throughout British Columbia in the Greater Toronto Area, Mississauga, London and Ottawa Ontario.